 Thailand Paid Teaching

-- Spend a week getting to grips with real Thai living and culture with temple trips, language lessons, and an elephant sanctuary visit
+- Spend a week getting to grips with real Thai living and culture with temple trips and language lessons

 - Gain a university accredited TEFL qualification whilst living in Thailand and training in a school environment

 - Study at our training centre in beautiful Hua Hin with a bunch of like-minded people

 - Get expert assistance finding an amazing paid teaching job in a Thai school